 3. Avoid unnecessary antibiotics.

 Antibiotics will also kill off some of the healthy Lactobacillus, allowing the overgrowth of yeast in the body to occur.
-While antibiotics are lifesaving and often necessary, our country has a serious problem of prescribing antibiotics when they aren't really warranted, like in the case of viral infections like the common cold.
+While antibiotics are lifesaving and often necessary, our country has a serious problem of prescribing antibiotics2 when they aren't really warranted, like in the case of viral infections like the common cold.

 4. Consider taking a probiotic.

-Some probiotics are specially formulated for women to contain high levels of Lactobacillus reuteri and Lactobacillus rhamnosus, two strains of bacteria that should be prevalent in the vaginal area.
+Some probiotics are specially formulated for women to contain high levels of Lactobacillus reuteri and Lactobacillus rhamnosus, two strains of bacteria that should be prevalent in the vaginal area3.
 When taken by mouth, these probiotics will affect the levels of good bacteria in the vaginal area and can decrease your risk of getting another yeast infection.

 These changes are often enough to put a halt to the itching and yeast infections that can come with your monthly cycle.
 But if it is not, make sure to visit your doctor.
 He or she can examine you and determine if an antifungal medication is necessary to break this uncomfortable cycle.